Arrangements of Pseudocircles: On Digons and Triangles: Introduction

 An \emph{arrangement $\AA$ of pairwise intersecting pseudocircles} is a collection of $n(\AA)$ simple closed curves on the sphere or plane such that any two of the curves either touch in a single point or intersect in exactly two points where they cross.
 Throughout this article, we consider all arrangements to be \emph{simple}, that is, no three pseudocircles meet in a common point.
 An arrangement $\AA$ partitions the plane into cells.
 A cell with exactly $k$ crossings on its boundary is a \emph{$k$-cell}, \mbox{$2$-cells} are also called \emph{digons} and $3$-cells are \emph{triangles}.
 The number of $k$-cells of an arrangement $\AA$ is denoted as~$p_k(\AA)$.

-The study of cells in arrangements started about 100 years ago when Levi~\cite{Levi1926} showed that, in an arrangement of at least three pseudolines in the projective plane, every pseudoline is incident to at least three triangles.
-In the 1970's, Grünbaum~\cite{Gruenbaum1972} intensively investigated arrangements of pseudolines and initiated the study of arrangements of pseudocircles.
+The study of cells in arrangements started almost a century ago when Levi~\cite{Levi1926} showed that, in an arrangement of at least three pseudolines in the projective plane, every pseudoline is incident to at least three triangles.
+In the 1970's, Grünbaum~\cite{Gruenbaum1972} studied arrangements of pseudolines and initiated the study of arrangements of pseudocircles.